akruskie/akruskie.github.io/_pages/cv.md

 * Proposed a radiative-convective equilibrium framework for understanding factors controlling TC poleward expansion
 * Exploring the role continents play in setting the expansion rate of TC environments via coupled atmosphere-ocean climate model experiments
 * Investigated TC environment distribution in a broad range of paleoclimate periods in both idealized and state-of-the-art climate models
+* Analyzed TC environment expansion in the high-resolution PaleoWeather iCESM1.3 experiments ranging from pre-Industrial to the Eocene
+* Contributed to development of the python package “tcvpigpiv”, used to calculate the tropical cyclone ventilated Potential Intensity (vPI) from gridded data

 **Michigan State University Observatory** (April 2019 - May 2021), _Research Assistant_